laguilar359/Case_Study/README.md

-# Case_Study
 A Case Study on Affirm, Inc.

 ## Overview and Origin

+blue_solid_circle-white_bg (1).svg

 Affirm, Inc. offers an online platform which provides point of sale installment loans to consumers [Crunchbase].
 Affirm was founded in 2012 by Nathan Getings and Jeffrey Kaditz, along with with PayPal co-founder Max Levchin, who in 2014 became its CEO [Wikipedia].

 The origin behind Affirm’s founding was to provide consumers with an alternative to the standard credit card model by using a simple interest model instead of traditional compound interests, and by providing consumers with upfront information on what they’ll expect to pay each month, with no hidden fees.
-Furthermore, a goal of the company was to democratize the lending process by using alternative information such as [Affirm.com]
+Furthermore, a goal of the company was to democratize the lending process by using alternative information such as current economic conditions, eligibility criteria (credit score, payment history), and the merchant’s interest rate [Affirm.com].

 Affirm is funded through venture capital rounds.
 To date, Affirm has raised $1.03 billion through several funding rounds [Techcrunch].